alkampfergit/personal-blog/codewrecks/content/post/old/2009/05/how-secure-is-your-password.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/05/image-thumb.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/05/image.png)

 WHAT!!!!!!
-They send to me my password in  **CLEAR TEXT** â€¦â€¦, and this is a password I use to access other services, I immediately changed this password on all system but I was horrified because
+They send to me my password in  **CLEAR TEXT** ......, and this is a password I use to access other services, I immediately changed this password on all system but I was horrified because

 1. They store my password in clear text, I do not want to imagine how is the overall security of the site.
 2. They send my email in CLEAR TEXT via email, without any kind of encryption.